Obama urges taxing the rich, reining in Wall Street

 A new proposal outlined by Obama to ease the way for more American homeowners to get mortgage relief - and to pay for the plan with a fee on banks blamed for helping create the housing crisis - also struck a populist note.

-Democrats have hammered Republicans in Congress for supporting tax breaks that favour the wealthy.
+Democrats have hammered Republicans in Congress for supporting tax breaks that favor the wealthy.
 Republicans staunchly oppose tax hikes, even on the richest Americans, arguing they would hurt a fragile economic recovery.

 House of Representatives Speaker John Boehner, the top congressional Republican, insisted the election would be a referendum on the president's "failed" policies.